edimaudo/onllaw/README.md

 # onllaw

-**onllaw** is a Legal Decision Support System focused on democratizing access to employment law in Ontario by providing instant contract audits and rights-based Q&A.
+**onllaw** is a Legal Decision Support System focused on democratizing access to employment law in Ontario by providing contract audits and rights-based Q&A.

 ## Key Features
 - **Employment Standards Q&A**: Summarized answers regarding Ontario employment rights.